telehash/telehash.github.io/kademlia.md

 Some nodes may need to be discoverable, but do not have resources to help maintain the DHT and cannot therefore be returned to normal `seek` queries.
 When a bucket channel is opened it may contain an optional `"hide":true` that signals this special case.
 This should not be used or exposed in normal switches and is only for very low resource (compute, embedded devices) or expensive/slow data (older cellular/satellite networks).

-The hidden node is still added to the bucket, but it is not sent any maintenance `see` packets, it must generate them in order to keep the channel alive.
-Hidden nodes should not count against the per-bucket limit
+The hidden node is still added to the bucket, but it is not sent any maintenance `see` packets (it must generate them in order to keep the channel alive) and does not count towards Kmin for the bucket.
+Hidden nodes do count against Kmax like any other node in a bucket.

 When handling a `seek` a hidden node can only be returned if it *exactly* matches the seek request, if the given seek hash does not entirely match, a hidden node must not be returned.